T0nyX1ang/42-Points-Game/README.md

 * Problem generation (by user / in database)
 * Start / stop the game
 * Timer for solutions
-* Status reporting
+* Player statistics
 * Equivalent solution detection
-* A bunch of exceptions
+* A bunch of APIs and exceptions

 This package is not designed to __fully implement everything__ with the game, so the formatting parts should be written by end-users.
 But don't worry, the API in this package is enough to create whatever you need.